 The CCAR helps rabbis plan and advance their careers through such helpful services as career review, diverse professional development opportunities, resume and personal statement presentations and special training for rabbis interested in Interim positions.
 CCAR Placement also works closely with the CCAR Mentoring program that pairs experienced rabbis with those who are newly ordained to facilitate and support their transition from seminary to the workplace.

 For Congregations and Other Organizations

-The CCAR Placement offers a no-fee process to help congregations and other organizations identify and meet their staffing needs, including for interim positions.
+The CCAR Placement Office offers a no-fee process to help congregations and other organizations identify and meet their staffing needs, including for interim positions.
 The process, while always tailored to the specific needs of the community, generally involves:

 - Congregational assessment and needs identification